This is a repository for my research, paper reading summaries/reviews, and relevant blog-like posts in markdown.

 processing to computational devices that a computational storage server may be using.
 Similarly to

-would bring the use of computational storage devices to an existing
+that Skytether would bring the use of computational storage devices to an existing

-computational storage system, SkyhookDM
+computational storage system, SkyhookDM.

-, I began to feel like I should differentiate some of the work I was
+As I was working on Skytether, I began to feel like I should differentiate some of the work I was

-doing as a domain-specific extension of SkyhookDM
+doing as a domain-specific extension of SkyhookDM.
+Thus, I initially named the repository

-.
+skytether-singlecell.
 However, I recently gave a presentation at a CROSS to propose

 my work for funding as an open source project.
 In preparing for this presentation, I realized that

-my research really should have multiple parts: (1) Skytether
+my research really should have multiple parts: (1) Skytether is an extension and modification of

-to support data processing and storage of single-cell
+data management system that uses Skytether to support data processing and storage of single-cell

-will be an open source project that provides benefit to
+gene expression data.
+Thus, MSG Express will be an open source project that provides benefit to

 the bioinformatics community (specifically use cases that use single-cell RNA sequencing),

-will most likely be an umbrella project that consists of functionality pushed
+meanwhile Skytether will most likely be an umbrella project that consists of functionality pushed

 into other, various open source projects–arrow and SkyhookDM.
 I

-will then provide integration between application-level
+specifically imagine that MSG Express will then provide integration between application-level

-libraries, such as scanpy and anndata, and Skytether
+libraries, such as scanpy and anndata, and Skytether (or SkyhookDM).

 Work in Progress.